microsoft/WhatTheHack/xxx-ThisOldDataWarehouse/Student/Challenge-01.md

 1. [Execute SSIS package in Azure Data Factory pipeline ](https://docs.microsoft.com/en-us/azure/data-factory/how-to-invoke-ssis-package-ssis-activity?tabs=data-factory)
 1. [Documentation to assess compatibility of SSIS packages developed on SQL Server and migrated to Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/scenario-ssis-migration-overview#assessment)

-### Data Setup in Synapse
-For the first time setup only, you will need to execute the "Master Create.sql" script to populate all control tables before you execute the SSIS job.
-This is required and it is only done on the initial setup.
-After this is complete, you can run the SSIS job.
-For all subsequent runs after the initial setup, execute the Reseed ETL Stored Procedure only.
-This stored procedure will rollback the database to it's original state.

 ## Tips

 1. Connect to SQL Server 2017 databases in the containers with Azure Data Studio